Filed under: All Postings, ObamaCare, supreme court

 This is one area in which Colorado could take a lesson from our sister state to the north, Montana.

-Montana has a long history of what used to be “prairie socialism” and often has made bad fiscal decisions.
+Montana has a long history of what used to be called “prairie socialism” and often has made bad fiscal decisions.
 But on this issue Montanans got it right.

 I was in the legislative galleries in Helena last Friday, when the state stepped back from the brink.